-If the hemangioma develops deeper than the surface level ones and it begins to manifest on the nerves, organs or muscles, then these are known as deep hemangiomas.
+If the hemangioma develops deeper than the surface level ones and begins to manifest on the nerves, organs or muscles, these are known as deep hemangiomas.
 Due to its location being much deeper in the body, the red and blue hue is mostly seen only after 6 weeks on the skin, if at all.

 3. Mixed Hemangiomas

 When an infant is diagnosed with both a superficial and deep hemangioma, then it is called a combined or mixed hemangioma.
 This type of hemangioma is less common and begins to manifest in both the skin and a deeper layer of the body.

 When a part of your baby’s body begins to collect blood cells at an abnormal rate around one centre to form a tumour, it can be defined as a hemangioma.
 The exact reason or cause for these blood cells to collect at an abnormal rate is unknown, but multiple causes are being researched.

 Signs and Symptoms of Hemangioma in a Newborn

 There can be numerous signs and symptoms to indicate your little one has a form of hemangioma.
 Here are a few signs and symptoms:

 Superficial hemangiomas can be visible on patches of skin and have bright burgundy or red colouration, this can resemble a birthmark but will grow at a rapid rate in the first 4- 8 weeks.

 - Failure to feed your child due to loss of appetite

 Most of the symptoms above can indicate hemangiomas on an internal organ but they are also generally indicative of various other conditions.
 To get a complete diagnosis, please visit your health care advisor.